 Notice how they go out of their way to point out it works with any brand TV- black & white or color.
 The console did not sell well at all because of Magnavox’s prior marketing, but it was well enough to keep interest in home gaming going.
 Meanwhile another founding father of the industry was just getting started.

 In the late 1960s a University of Utah student named Nolan Bushnell decided to go into gaming after playing Spacewar!
 It’s lucky that he was able to, considering that The U was one of only three universities in the US to have a computer with a monitor (the other two being MIT and Stanford).
 During college he worked at a midway on the pier where he learned how to attract players so they would give him their quarters.
 This will be important later.
 After the midway, he worked in an arcade where he learned the ins and outs of not only the machines, but also the gaming business.
 At college he spent a lot of time in the computer lab where he learned to program in FORTRAN and made a computer game called Fox and Geese.
 The rules were simple: If three or more computer-controlled geese touched the fox, he died.
 If the fox could nab a goose, he would eliminate it from the playfield.Bushnell graduated in 1968 and went to California.
-He constantly like to change venues because he was of the mind that a talented and dedicated person could reach the 90th percentile of a given discipline within three years. (to which I offer the following rebuttal: HAHAHAHA!)
+He constantly like to change venues because he was of the mind that a talented and dedicated person could reach the 90th percentile of a given discipline within three years.
 To that end he left Utah to work for a Northern California engineering company called Ampex.
 He worked for about 18 months before his restless spirit simply had to make some video games.
 Bushnell converted his daughter’s bedroom into a workshop and set about making a clone of Spacewar! that he named Computer Space.
 Bushnell and his partner Ted Dabney started designing the game from scratch.
-Bushnell, being an electrical engineer, found clever ways to build the prototype as cheaply as possible, including going to Goodwill and buying an old black and white TV for cheap.
+Bushnell, being an electrical engineer, found clever ways to build the prototype as cheaply as possible, including going to Goodwill and buying an old black and white TV for a few dollars.
 Bushnell needed a backer to design the game proper and happened to find one at the dentist’s office.
 Bushnell’s dentist told him about a patient, Dave Ralston, who worked at Nutting Associates (their motto was presumably “There ain’t Nutting you can do about it!”) and Bushnell spoke to him about funding the project.
 Bushnell was in luck because Nutting Associates was in financial decline and were desperate for a break.
 Bushnell used this as leverage to negotiate 5% royalties for every unit sold, as well as retaining intellectual rights.
 Bill Nutting hired Bushnell as the chief (and only) engineer.
 He worked long days–sometimes 16 hours–to try to have the game designed and finished in time for a trade show in October 1971.
 Dabney would come in after his day job to design other parts of the game, like the coin mechanism.

 Computer Space had no microprocessor, RAM, or even ROM!
 All the memory was represented with discrete diodes on the circuit board.
 To fulfill his artistic side as well as his engineering side, Bushnell laid out the diodes in the shapes of the ships they represented on screen.
 The cabinet was a futuristic, curved ordeal made from fiberglass.
 And boy, did it look weird–Bushnell was counting on this.
 During high school and college when Bushnell worked at the midway he learned how to excite potential customers and get them to spend their quarters on games.
 His idea now was that the cabinet would serve that purpose.
 You can’t dispute that a cabinet like this would turn heads!
 That attention was unfortunately short-lived as Bushnell and Dabney found out the hard way that the game was too difficult for average Joes to wrap their heads around, especially with push-button controls.
 It was hard enough to understand how to pilot a ship in a physically-realistic environment (Newtonian physics, no friction, etc.) with a joystick or knobs, but with buttons?
 Maybe in 1979 with Asteroids, but in 1971 when there was no precedent?
 Forget it.
 Computer Space was only popular in areas frequented by nerds Stanford engineering students.
 They also enjoyed another Spacewar! clone called Galaxy Game that was designed by Stanford students and set up in the student union.
 Galaxy Game was installed two months prior to Computer Space and was immensely popular with the engineering students, regularly hosting lines over an hour long.
 Galaxy Game could never hope to compete, though, as it was made with a computer that cost over $25,000 in today’s money, whereas Computer Space used cheap Transistor to Transistor Logic (TTL).
 Even then, the low cost of the units could not cover for their low income.

 Computer Space was a commercial failure.
 It was simply too difficult to take off.
 I mean, watch above how the player struggles at one point for 48 seconds to make a hit, and then dies.
 Nutting invested far too heavily in the game.
 Most coin-op arcade games at the time only sold around 2,000 units and Nutting ordered an initial run of 1,500–fewer than 1,000 were sold.
 What’s worse, he was so confident in the machine’s success by word-of-mouth that he fired the director of marketing, Dave “If I didn’t have the same dentist as Bushnell I’d still be employed” Ralston.
 There’s something hilarious about that, in a cosmic sort of way.
 The whole company eventually went under in 1976, but in the meantime Bushnell decided to quit while he was ahead (behind?) and left the company to go ahead with his and Dabney’s company Syzygy.
-The name referred to an astronomical term wherein three celestial bodies are aligned (like the Sun, Luna, and Earth during an eclipse) but the name was already in use.
+The name is an astronomical term wherein three celestial bodies are aligned (like the Sun, Luna, and Earth during an eclipse) but the name was already in use.
 Bushnell instead decided to go with Atari, taken from the Japanese word あたり used in the game Go (囲碁).
 Bushnell and Dabney often played Go while working at Ampex and talked about founding a pizza place with arcade and midway games (more on that later).